1 Second CPS Test

 The 1 second CPS test is the purest measure of burst speed there is.
-You get a single second to click as many times as humanly possible, in the spirit of the classic kohi click test that made this format popular.
+You get a single second to click as many times as humanly possible.
+There is no pacing and no stamina to manage, just one explosive moment that shows the fastest your hand can go.

 0Clicks